sgrodriguez/sgrodriguez.github.io/_posts/2020-08-21-defaultServerMux.md

 ---
 layout: post
-title: Avoid using golang DefaultServerMux for production servers
+title: Avoid using golang http.DefaultServerMux for production servers
 ---

 I saw many guides and post showing a handy and simple way to create a webserver in go like this: